BUDGET: Council tax now set to rise by 5% to help fund adult social care

-Council tax is set to rise by five per cent from April with the majority of the increase spent on adult social care.
+Council Tax for Peterborough residents is set to rise by five per cent from April 2017 with the majority of the increase spent on adult social care.

 Peterborough City Council will increase council tax by the maximum amount allowed without needing a referendum, with three per cent of the increase having to be spent on adult social care.